Generalized Cahn effect and parton 3D motion in a covariant approach: What do we know about intrinsic motion?

 and for average momentum of the valence quarks in the nucleon \textit{rest frame} we get \cite{Zavada:2007ww}

-\textit{iii)} The statistical model \cite{Bhalerao:1999xy} of the nucleon gives very good description of the unpolarized ($F_{2}^{p,n}$) and polarized ($g_{1}^{p,n}$) structure functions in a broad kinematical region.
-The temperature, one of free parameters of the model, is fixed to the value $ T\approx 0.06GeV$.
-Similar estimations follow also from the other versions of statistical model \cite{Cleymans:1986gy, Bourrely:2001du}.
-Let us remark, that the QCD calculations on the lattice suggest, that the temperature corresponding to the transition of the nuclear matter to the quark-gluon plasma is around $T\approx 0.175GeV$ \cite{Karsch:2001vs}.

-Despite of variance of applied models, analysis of the structure functions gives the compatible results on the measure of intrinsic motion of quarks inside the nucleon.
-Roughly speaking, average momentum of the quark, if "measured" by the scattered lepton should not exceed $\approx 0.15GeV$ in the nucleon rest frame, or $\approx 15\%$ of the nucleon energy-momentum regardless of the reference frame.
+\textit{iii)} The statistical model \cite{Bhalerao:1999xy} of the nucleon gives {a} very good description of the unpolarized ($F_{2}^{p,n}$) and polarized ($g_{1}^{p,n}$) structure functions in a broad kinematical region.
+The temperature, one of {the} free parameters of the model, is fixed to the value $T\approx 0.06GeV$.
+Similar {estimates} follow also from {a} statistical model \cite{Cleymans:1986gy, Bourrely:2001du}.
+Let us remark, that {lattice QCD calculations} suggest, that the temperature corresponding to the transition of the nuclear matter to the quark-gluon plasma is around $ T\approx 0.175GeV$ \cite{Karsch:2001vs}.
+Naively one could expect, that the average quark momenta (or temperature) in the nucleon rest frame are less than this transition temperature.
+The {estimates} above do not contradict this expectation.
+Further, despite {the variety of applied models, the analysis of structure functions gives compatible} results on the measure of intrinsic motion of quarks inside the nucleon.
+Roughly speaking, {the} average momentum of the quark, if "measured" by the scattered lepton should not exceed $\approx 0.15GeV$ in the nucleon rest frame, or $\approx 15\%$ of the nucleon energy-momentum regardless of the reference frame.
 One can add, that the leptonic information is straightforward, since after interaction with a quark, the lepton state is not affected by other processes (final state interaction).

 \textit{B. Hadronic data (quark line)}